parsa0199/pdf_agent/README.md

 ## Requirements
 - Python 3.7+
-- A valid OpenRouter API key
+- A valid OpenRouter API key (I used gemini-2.0-flash because it is completely free and capable of translating).
 - Required dependencies (see below)

 ## Installation